 - Half-Day Preschool is offered at the Granite and Lang Manor centers and at Tri-Community, Scott, and Fink schools.

 - Head Start Home Based

-- Home visitors provide services to children in their homes in Cumberland, Dauphin and Perry Counties.
-In the home-based programs, parents and home visitors work together to provide individualized learning activities for the child using in-home materials.
+- Home visitors provide services to children in their homes in Cumberland, Dauphin, and Perry Counties.
+Parents and home visitors work together to provide individualized learning activities for the child using in-home materials.
 Home visits occur three times per month and last one and a half hours.
 The program runs during the school year from September through May.
 Children also have the opportunity to participate in a weekly class day with other children.
 Class days last three and a half hours and include meals.